Relative and orbifold Gromov-Witten invariants: Introduction

 \subsection{Counterexample in genus 1}

 Note that Theorem~\ref{maintheorem} applies only to genus zero invariants.
-The necessity of this restriction may be seen in the following example, which was shown to us by Davesh Maulik~\cite{Maulik}.
+The necessity of this restriction is evident in the following example, which was shown to us by D.\ Maulik~\cite{Maulik}.
 Let $E$ be an elliptic curve and let $X=E\times\PP^1$.
 Let $D = X_0\cup X_{\infty}$, the union of the fibers of $X$ over $0$ and $\infty\in\PP^1$.
 Let $f\in H_2(X)$ be the class of a fiber of $X\to\PP^1$.
-Then the relative invariant with no insertions vanishes: $\langle\rangle^{(X,D)}_{1,f}=0$.
-A simple explanation for this is that the invariant remains the same when taking covering of $\PP^1$ branched at $0,\infty$, and at the same time it is multiplied by the degree of the cover.
+Then the relative invariant with no insertions vanishes: $\langle\:\rangle^{(X,D)}_{1,f}=0$.
+A simple explanation for this is that the invariant remains the same if we take a cover of $\PP^1$ branched at $0,\infty$, and at the same time it is multiplied by the degree of the cover.
 Note that the space of genus~$1$ relative maps to $(X,D)$ of class $f$ has expected dimension $0$, even though the actual dimension is $1$.

-Let $\sX_{r,s}$ be the stack obtained from $X$ via an $r$-th root construction on $X_0$ and an $s$-th root construction on $X_{\infty}$.
-The space $\oM_{1,0}(\sX_{r,s},f)$ has a $1$-dimensional component and $r^2-1+s^2-1$ components of dimension $0$.
+Let $X_{r,s}$ be the stack obtained from $X$ via an $r$-th root construction on $X_0$ and an $s$-th root construction on $X_{\infty}$.
+The space $\oM_{1,0}(X_{r,s},f)$ has a $1$-dimensional component and $r^2-1+s^2-1$ components of dimension $0$.
 The $1$-dimensional component is isomorphic to the stack $\sP_{r,s}$, obtained from $\PP^1$ by an $r$-th root at $0$ and an $s$-th root at infinity.
 The remaining components exist because a morphism $E\to E\times B\mu_r$ which is the identity onto the first factor is determined by a $\mu_r$-torsor over $E$.
 There are $r^2$ choices for the $\mu_r$-torsor, but the trivial torsor already appears in the $1$-dimensional component.

 The obstruction bundle on the $1$-dimensional component is the tangent bundle, which has degree $1/r+1/s$.
 The $0$-dimensional components count with precisely their degree, which takes into account the automorphism group of the torsor.
 We may therefore calculate